fishjam-dev/python-server-sdk/README.md

 # that allow to use HLS.
 address, room = room_api.create_room(video_codec="h264")

-# Create new room api with returned jellyfish address as a room could be
+# Create new room api with returned fishjam address as a room could be
-# created on a different jellyfish instance
+# created on a different fishjam instance
-# (if you communicate with a cluster of jellyfishes)
+# (if you communicate with a cluster of fishjames)
 new_room_api = RoomApi(server_address=address)

-# Add HLS component with manual subscribe mode, we use here `new_room_api` as we are sure that this API refers to the jellyfish on which this room was created.
+# Add HLS component with manual subscribe mode, we use here `new_room_api` as we are sure that this API refers to the fishjam on which this room was created.
 _hls_component = new_room_api.add_component(
     room.id,
     ComponentOptionsHLS(subscribe_mode=ComponentOptionsHLSSubscribeMode.MANUAL),